muhammadhilmi007/Samudra-App/readme.md

-# Hexadash - Local Environment Setup
+# Samudra App - Local Environment Setup

-Welcome to Hexadash!
-This guide will walk you through the steps to set up Hexadash in your local environment.
-Hexadash is an Admin Dashboard built on Express.js and MongoDB, designed to help you manage your data and perform various administrative tasks efficiently.
+Welcome to Samudra App!
+This guide will walk you through the steps to set up Samudra App in your local environment.
+Samudra App is an Admin Dashboard built on Express.js and MongoDB, designed to help you manage your data and perform various administrative tasks efficiently.

 ## Prerequisites

 Before you begin the installation process, ensure you have the following prerequisites installed and running on your computer:

-1. **Node.js and NPM**: Hexadash is built on Express.js, which requires Node.js and NPM (Node Package Manager).
+1. **Node.js and NPM**: Samudra App is built on Express.js, which requires Node.js and NPM (Node Package Manager).
 If you don't have Node.js installed, you can download it from the official website: [https://nodejs.org](https://nodejs.org).
 The installation will also include NPM.

-2. **MongoDB**: Hexadash uses MongoDB as its database.
+2. **MongoDB**: Samudra App uses MongoDB as its database.
 Ensure that you have **MongoDB installed** and running on your computer.
 You can download MongoDB from the official website: [https://www.mongodb.com/try/download/community](https://www.mongodb.com/try/download/community).
 If you prefer a visual interface to interact with the database, you can also install MongoDB Compass.

 ## Installation

 1. Clone the Repository:
     ```
     git clone <repository_url>
-    cd hexadash
+    cd Samudra App
     ```

 2. Install Dependencies: